 Reason #2: Syncing Slows You Down

-When you have that much noise going on it bogs down your QuickBooks file.
-QuickBooks online is a group of web pages meaning that you reload when you’re on a page.
+When you have that much noise going on, it bogs down your QuickBooks file.
+QuickBooks Online is a group of web pages, meaning that you reload when you’re on a page.
 The more data that’s in there, the longer it takes to load.
 This leaves you with a whole bunch of sales orders, and a laptop that’s starting to bring back fond memories of sharpies.
-If you want to spend more quality time with your computer then ignore everything I just said.
+If you want to spend more quality time with your computer and less time doing productive things for your business, then ignore everything I just said.